Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Lincoln QuizOn June 14, 1837, Lincoln closed his accounts as postmaster of New Salem, Illinois.
 What was his postal career like?

-Lincoln was appointed his postmaster's position by President Andrew Jackson, a Democrat, on May 7, 1833.
+Lincoln received his postmaster's position by President Andrew Jackson, a Democrat, on May 7, 1833.
 In Lincoln's 1860 autobiography, he pointed out that the office was "too insignificant" to make politics an objection (he supported the Whig party at the time).

 The job didn't support Lincoln completely or require his full-time attention, so he also performed odd jobs such as rail splitting and began work as a land surveyor.